SAP-archive/teched2021-DEV161/README.md

 ## Overview

 This session introduces attendees to the new SAP Business Application Studio perspective for Low-Code developemnt.
 Also we will cover the basic app developement using SAP AppGyver.
+## The use case
+The use case we will cover in this sesssion is that we implement a solution for a new startup which enables customers to book superheroes for their birthday parties, team meetings or to support in your fight against the local neighbourhood villian.
+Therefore, we need to provide a way to store our business data: available heroes to rent, customers and bookings.
+At the same time, we have different users we need to care about: the backoffice users, who maintain the list of heroes we have under contract as well as to get insights into the orders.
+On the other side, we have the customers who should use our mobile-first approach and should be enabled to browse our catalog of heroes as well as place orders.

 ## Requirements